 Diabetes, Insulin Overdose, and Other Complications

 Hypoglycemia happens to many people with diabetes.
 And it can sometimes be serious.
 Thankfully, most episodes related to insulin are avoidable if you stick with a few simple rules.
-WebMD takes a look at how to handle the problem of insulin overdose.
-Read on to learn about how to prevent it and how to treat it.
+WebMD takes a look at how to prevent and treat insulin overdose.

 Insulin stimulates the cells of the body to absorb sugar (glucose) out of the blood.
 It also inhibits the production of glucose by the liver.
 In type 1 diabetes, the body does not make insulin.
 In type 2 diabetes, the body is resistant to the insulin the body does make, and with time the pancreas may make less insulin.